Skip to content

 Österreichische Exilbibliothek, Sammlung Hanna Kuh

-Get to know the life stories of more than 20 Holocaust survivors from different countries.
+Discover the life stories of more than 20 Holocaust survivors from different countries.
 They were persecuted under National Socialism for various reasons and were able to save their lives by fleeing their homeland.

 Berlin, Germany